akshatva7/pes_asic_class/README.md

 # Integer Number Representation
 ## Unsigned Numbers

 	1.Unsigned numbers, also known as non-negative numbers, are numerical values that represent magnitudes without indicating direction or sign.
 	2.Range: [0, (2^n)-1 ]

 ## Signed Numbers

 	1.Signed numbers are numerical values that can represent both positive and negative magnitudes, along with zero.
 	2.Range : Positive : [0 , 2^(n-1)-1] Negative : [-1 to 2^(n-1)]

 # Labwork

-We wrote a C program ```p2.c```that shows the maximum and minimum values of 64bit signed numbers.
+We wrote a C program ```p2.c```that shows the maximum and minimum values of 64bit Signed numbers.

 ```c
 #include <stdio.h>